nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Test case: `collect`<br>
        Expected: No details are collected.
 Error details are shown in the status message.

-    1. Other incorrect collect commands to try: `collect m/`, `collect n/ e/`, `...` (trying to collect multiple types of details at once)<br>
+    1. Other incorrect collect commands to try: `collect m/`, `collect n/ e/`, `...` (trying to collect multiple types of details at once).<br>
        Expected: Similar to previous.

-### Blacklisting or unblacklisting multiple contacts
+### Deleting a contact

-1. Blacklisting or un-blacklisting multiple contacts while some contacts are being shown
+1. Deleting a contact while all contacts are being shown

     1. Prerequisites: List some contacts using the `list` or `find` commands.
-At least 2 contact in the list.
+At least 1 contact in the list.

-  1. Test case: `massblist 1-2 b/blacklist`<br>
+    1. Test case: `delete 1`<br>
-     Expected: The first and second contact in the list will be blacklisted.
-If the contact is already blacklisted, then there will be no change to the contact.
+       Expected: First contact is deleted from the list.
+Details of the deleted contact are shown in the status message.

-  1. Test case: `massblist 0-2 b/unblacklist`<br>
+    1. Test case: `delete 0`<br>
-     Expected: No change in the address book.
-Error details shown in status message.
+       Expected: No contact is deleted.
+Error details are shown in the status message.

-  1. Other incorrect massblacklist commands to try: `massblist`, `massblist 3-4` <br>
+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 ### Deleting multiple contacts

 1. Deleting multiple contacts while some contacts are being shown

     1. Prerequisites: List some contacts using the `list` or `find` commands.
-At least 2 contact in the list.
+At least 2 contacts in the list.

     1. Test case: `massdelete 1-2` <br>
        Expected: The first and second contact in the list will be deleted.

     1. Test case: `massdelete 0-3` <br>
        Expected: No change in the address book.
 Error details shown in status message.

     1. Other incorrect massdelete commands to try: `massdelete`, `massdelete 3-` <br>
        Expected: Similar to previous.

-### Adding a new remark
+### Editing remark for a contact

-1. Adding a new remark while some contacts are being shown
+1. Editing the remark for a contact while some contacts are being shown

     1. Prerequisites: List some contacts using the `list` or `find` commands.
 At least 1 contact in the list.

     1. Test case: `remark 1 r/Absent`<br>
        Expected: The remark of the first contact in the list will be changed to 'Absent'.
 If the contact has an existing remark, the old remark will be replaced with the new remark.

     1. Test case: `remark 2`<br>
        Expected: No contact is edited.
 Error details are shown in the status message.

     1. Other incorrect remark commands to try: `remark`, `remark x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-### Sort entries by name

-1. Sort the contact list

-  1. Prerequisites: None

-  1. Test case: `sort ascending`<br>
-     Expected: The entire contact list will be sorted by name in ascending alphabetical order.
-If only a partial list is currently being displayed, the partial list will also be sorted and displayed.

-  1. Test case: `sort` <br>
-     Expected: No change in the address book.
-Error details are shown in the status message.

-  1. Other incorrect sort commands to try: `sort 121`, `sort ascending ascending` <br>
-     Expected: Similar to previous.

-### Undoing previous operations
-1. Undo previous operations.
+### Finding contacts

+1. Finding contacts with details matching the keywords provided

-   1. Prerequisite: List all persons using the `list` command.
+    1. Prerequisites: List all contacts using the `list` command.
 Multiple contacts in the list.

+    1. Test case: `find n/Alex Bernice` <br>
+       Expected: A list of contacts whose name contains `Alex` **or** `Bernice`.
+The filter is case-insensitive, so `Alex` will match with `aLeX` too, for instance.

-   1. Test case: execute `add n/Andy p/81234567 e/andy@example.com a/somewhere over the rainbow, Singapore 069420 m/email` followed by `undo`. <br>
+    1. Test case: `find t/friends NEIGHBOUR` <br>
-      Expected: `Andy` is no longer in the contact list after `undo` is executed.
-Command that is undone is shown in the status message.
+       Expected: A list of contacts whose tags contain `friends` **or** `NEIGHBOUR`.

-   1. Test case: execute `blacklist 2`, `find b/true` and `undo` in this order.<br>
+    1. Test case: `find n/Alex Bernice t/friends neighbour` <br>
-      Expected: The second contact in the list is no longer blacklisted.
-Command that is undone (i.e. `blacklist 2`) is shown in the status message.

-1. Attempt to undo when no changes are done to the contact list.<br>

-   1. Prerequisite: No commands have been executed before executing the following test cases.
+       Expected: A list of contacts whose name contains `Alex` or `Bernice` **and** tags contains `friends` or `neighbour`.

-   1. Test case: `undo`<br>
+    1. Test case: `find` <br>
-      Expected: An error stating there is nothing to undo is shown in the status message.
+       Expected: No filtering is done, and the original list is presented.
+Error details shown in the status message.

-   1. Test case: execute `light` and `undo` in this order.<br>
+    1. Other incorrect find commands to try: `find n/`, `find t/`, `...` <br>
        Expected: Similar to previous.

 ### Navigating through commands

-1. Navigating to previous commands.
+1. Navigating to previous commands

     1. Test case: Execute `light`, `edit 1 n/Alex`, `find n/Alex` in this order and press up arrow key three times. <br>
        Expected: The commands above are shown in the command box in the reverse order, i.e. `find n/Alex`, `edit 1 n/Alex` and finally `light`.

-1. Navigating to later commands.
+1. Navigating to later commands

-   1. Prerequisite: Retain the same setting as in Test case 1.i.
+    1. Prerequisites: Perform test case 1.i.

     1. Test case: Press down arrow key.<br>
        Expected: The command `edit 1 n/Alex` is shown.

     1. Test case: Press down arrow key again.<br>
        Expected: The command `find n/Alex` is shown.

     1. Test case: Press down arrow key again.<br>
        Expected: The command `find n/Alex` is shown again since this is the last command executed.

-1. Attempt to navigate the commands when there are no commands executed.
+1. Attempting to navigate through commands when there are no commands executed

     1. Test case: Press up arrow key.<br>
        Expected: Nothing is shown in the command box.

     1. Test case: Press down arrow key.<br>
        Expected: Similar to previous.

-1. Attempt to navigate later commands after executing a command.
+1. Attempting to navigate to later commands after executing a command

     1. Test case: Execute any command and press down arrow key.<br>
        Expected: Nothing is shown in the command box.

-### Adding a contact
-1. Adding a new contact.
-    1. Prerequisite: None.

-    1. Test case : `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 m/email t/friends t/owesMoney`<br>
-       Expected: New contact `John Doe`is added to the contact list.
+### Sorting entries by name

+1. Sorting the contact list

+    1. Test case: `sort ascending`<br>
+       Expected: The entire contact list will be sorted by name in ascending alphabetical order.
+If only a partial list is currently being displayed, the partial list will also be sorted and displayed.

-    1. Test case: `add n/John Doe`<br>
+    1. Test case: `sort`<br>
-       Expected: No contact is added.
+       Expected: No change in the address book.
 Error details are shown in the status message.

-### Changing to light mode
-1. Change the mode of viewing to light mode.
-    1. Prerequisite: None.

-    1. Test case : `light`<br>
-       Expected: Mode of viewing is now in light mode.

-    1. Test case : `light 1234 `
-       Expected: Mode of viewing is now in light mode.

-    1. Other incorrect input to try: `light dark`, `light delete 1`, `...`(any additional input after light)<br>
+    1. Other incorrect sort commands to try: `sort 121`, `sort ascending ascending` <br>
        Expected: Similar to previous.

-### Changing to dark mode
-1. Change the mode of viewing to dark mode.
-    1. Prerequisite: None.

-    1. Test case : `dark`<br>
-       Expected: Mode of viewing is now in dark mode.
+### Undoing previous operations

+1. Undoing previous operations

+   1. Prerequisites: List all persons using the `list` command.
+Multiple contacts in the list.

+   1. Test case: Execute `add n/Andy p/81234567 e/andy@example.com a/somewhere over the rainbow, Singapore 069420 m/email` followed by `undo`. <br>
+      Expected: `Andy` is no longer in the contact list after `undo` is executed.
+Command that is undone is shown in the status message.

+   1. Test case: Execute `blacklist 2`, `find b/true` and `undo` in this order.<br>
+      Expected: The second contact in the list is no longer blacklisted.
+Command that is undone (i.e. `blacklist 2`) is shown in the status message.

+1. Attempting to undo when no changes were done to the contact list<br>

+   1. Prerequisites: No commands have been executed before executing the following test cases.

-    1. Test case : `dark 1234 `
+   1. Test case: `undo`<br>
-       Expected: Mode of viewing is now in dark mode.

-    1. Other incorrect input to try: `dark light`, `dark delete 1`, `...`(any additional input after dark)<br>
+      Expected: An error stating there is nothing to undo is shown in the status message.

+   1. Test case: execute `light` and `undo` in this order.<br>
       Expected: Similar to previous.